Info Agency Main Banner Content

 The Indiana Forest Stewardship Coordinating Committee informs state forest policy functioning to promote communication and understanding of current forest management issues.
 The committee promotes the sustainability of forest resources and the improvement of forest management practices in Indiana extending the health, productivity, extent and usefulness of Indiana’s forest resources.

-Adapted from: Indiana Forest Stewardship Coordinating Committee (IFSCC) Mission Statement & Operating Procedures (approved September, 2010)
+Adapted from: Indiana Forest Stewardship Coordinating Committee (IFSCC) Mission Statement & Operating Procedures (approved November, 2018)

 Open to leaders from all organizations and groups who are interested in the management of Indiana’s public and private forestlands.

 - 2020 Forest Action Plan - Division of Forestry

 - Hoosier National Forest

 - Indiana Hardwood Lumberman’s Association

 - Urban Forestry Community